Unexpected turns of events are part of life.

-This article will tell you everything you need to know about your protection in case of unemployment, death or short-term financial difficulties.
+This article will tell you everything you need to know about securing loans against the possibility of unemployment, death or short-term financial difficulties.

 Life doesn't always go to plan.
 Twists and turns and changes of plan are all par for the course.
 If something unforeseen happens during a current loan, such as the loss of a job, an accident, illness, or divorce, this can quickly lead to a change in financial circumstances.
 BANK-now clients can take out comprehensive cover for situations like this.

-Comprehensive security is included with a loan from BANK-now.
-The loan installments are insured in the event of death, for example.
+Comprehensive loan security is included with a loan from BANK-now.
+The loan installments are secured in the event of death, for example.

 Clients also have the option of deferring their monthly installment payments twice free of charge during the term of the contract.
 "We offer additional security and flexibility here in case a client is short on funds and cannot pay the installment," says Irene Fernandez, Head of Customer Care at BANK-now.
 It is important to note that a payment deferral must be requested by the 25th day of the month concerned.